alenzhao/shell-toolbox/README.md

 useful to people doing shell-script development in a Unix environment.

-Some of these shell scripts and shell functions come from answering questions on the Unix & Linux and StackOverflow forums at Stack Exchange.
+Some of these shell scripts and shell functions come from answering questions on the [Unix & Linux](http://unix.stackexchange.com/) and [Stack Overflow](http://stackoverflow.com/) forums at Stack Exchange.

 ## Repository layout